laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 }
 ```

-We've configured our listener to send notifications to every user in the platform except for the author of the Chirp.
-In reality, this might annoy your users, so you may want to implement a "following" feature so that users only receive notifications for people they follow.

 We've marked our listener with the `ShouldQueue` interface, which tells Laravel that the listener should be run via a [background queue](https://laravel.com/docs/queues).

+We've then configured our listener to send notifications to every user in the platform, except for the author of the Chirp.
+In reality, this might annoy users, so you may want to implement a "following" feature so users only receive notifications for people they follow.

-We've also used a [database cursor](https://laravel.com/docs/eloquent#cursors) to avoid loading every user into memory at once.
-Another thing to be mindful of as your application scales, is any rate limiting that your mail provider might impose.
-You may consider sending a summary once per day using Laravel's [scheduling](https://laravel.com/docs/scheduling) feature.
+We've used a [database cursor](https://laravel.com/docs/eloquent#cursors) to avoid loading every user into memory at once, but another thing to be mindful of as your application scales, is any rate limiting that your mail provider might impose.
+You may want to consider sending a summary once per day using Laravel's [scheduling](https://laravel.com/docs/scheduling) feature.

 > **Note**
 > In a production application you should add the ability for your users to unsubscribe from notifications like these.

 ## Testing it out

-Laravel Sail comes with [MailHog](https://github.com/mailhog/MailHog), an email testing tool that catches any emails coming from your application.
-It allows your to view an inbox of any emails so you can see what your users would see in a production environment.
+Laravel Sail comes with [MailHog](https://github.com/mailhog/MailHog), an email testing tool that catches any emails coming from your application so you may view them.

-Our notification won't be sent to the Chirp author, so first be sure that you have registered at least two users accounts.
-Then, go ahead and send a Chirp from one of your registered accounts!
+We've configured our notification not to send to the Chirp author, so first be sure that you have registered at least two users accounts.
+Then, you may go ahead and send a Chirp from one of your registered accounts to trigger a notification.

 In your web browser, navigate to [http://localhost:8025/](http://localhost:8025/) where you'll find MailHog's interface.
-In the inbox, you should see the notification from the message your just chirped!
+In the inbox, you should see the notification from the message you just chirped!

 ### Sending emails in production

 To send real emails in production, you will need an SMTP server, or a transactional email provider, such as Mailgun, Postmark, or Amazon SES.
-Laravel supports these out of the box.
+Laravel supports all of these out of the box.
 For more information, take a look at the [Mail documentation](https://laravel.com/docs/9.x/mail#introduction).

 [Continue to learn about deploying your application...](/deploying)